 As a PADI Divemaster, you’ll lead others as you supervise scuba diving activities and assist with diver training.
 Whether you want to work at a faraway dive destination or close to home at a local dive shop, the adventure of a lifetime awaits you.

 PADI Rescue Divers (or equivalent from another recognized agency) who are at least 18 years old may enroll in the PADI Divemaster course.
 You also need to have:

-Dive professionals who hold an instructor rating with another diver training organization may be eligible to enroll directly in the OWSI program.
-This recognizes prior instructor training and provides a path to become a PADI Instructor.
+Dive professionals who hold a divemaster rating with another diver training organization may be eligible to enroll directly in the Assistant Instructor course.

 A PADI Divemaster who has been a certified diver for six months may enroll in the PADI Assistant Instructor Course.
 You also need: